 Arne Næss stipend

-Tentative title: Colonization of outer space - the end of the anthropocene?
+Tentative title: Settlement expansion to outer space - the end of the anthropocene?
 Long-term sustainability - environmental ethics in space.

 The astrobiological framework offers crucial insights to the possibilities of future human existence and sustainability, of existential risks, of the delicacy of our current life, and it offers help placing this search for ethics, a search that limited to Earth seems to continuously run into obstacles, in a sphere void of most such limitations, and potentially explodes the borders of the thinking sphere, possibly revealing unprecedented answers.

 The main rational for this research stems from a deep concern for the present state of the natural environment, with us humans within it, and a main conviction that our current way of being human is not sustainable in the long run.
 Being human at a time where our origin and our sources for survival and well-being are so profoundly, both physically and psychologically, disconnected from our daily life, seems to me to be a matter of environmental philosophy and ethics.
 I see this conceptual foundation for our existence in a crumbling condition, where its tremors can be traced to a landscape of social, cultural and health issues the modern human seem to struggle with, and I thus find it hard to envision a well-functioning and well-feeling future human, by continuing along our current path.
 I therefore believe it must be the main focus to reconstruct our mindset and challenge the ethical and philosophical foundation of our understanding.
 The principles of such a reconstruction should then establish an ethical foundation for long-term sustainability.
 By expanding the temporal and spatial scale along the pathway of the Sustainability Solution, the ethical terrain thus encounters extraterrestrial environments, extraterrestrial indigenous life and extraterrestrial intelligent life.
 Accompanying these scenarios follows a variation of existential risks, in addition to the ones we create ourselves.